Roux-en-Y Gastric Bypass

-During this surgery, the surgeon creates a pouch similar in size to an egg therefore restricting the volume that can be eaten.
+During this surgery, the surgeon creates a pouch similar in size to an egg, therefore restricting the volume that can be eaten.

-However, this pouch is detached from the main part of the stomach.
+This pouch is detached from the main part of the stomach.
 The lower part of the small bowel is then cut, moved up to and attached to the pouch.

 The bowel that has been bypassed is then attached to the small bowel, thereby allowing the digestive juices from the pancreas to be mixed with the food coming from the small pouch.

-The bypass works in two ways:
+The bypass works in two ways

-It restricts the amount that can be eaten and the by-passing of some of the small bowel means that there is a reduction in the amount of calories, protein, vitamins and minerals absorbed.
+- It restricts the amount that can be eaten and the by-passing of some of the small bowel means that there is a reduction in the amount of calories, protein, vitamins and minerals absorbed.

-To try to prevent vitamin and mineral deficiencies, you will be required to take a daily vitamin and mineral supplement for life.
+- To try to prevent vitamin and mineral deficiencies, you will be required to take a daily vitamin and mineral supplement for life.

 What are the Benefits and Drawbacks of having a Bypass?

-- You can expect to lose 60 - 70% of your excess body weight after 2 years
+- You can expect to lose 60 - 70% of your excess body weight after 2 years.

-- Average initial weight loss is quick
+- Average initial weight loss is quick.

-- Evidence suggests that gut hormones can be altered which affects appetite
+- Evidence suggests that gut hormones can be altered which affects appetite.

-- Has a high-resolution rate of diabetes (75%)
+- Has a high-resolution rate of diabetes (75%).

-- Has a higher mortality rate (1;250 chance) and more serious complications than other operations
+- Has a higher mortality rate (1;250 chance) and more serious complications than other operations.

 - It will be necessary to take multivitamin and minerals for life.
-You may need to take extra supplements based on your dietary intake and blood tests
+You may need to take extra supplements based on your dietary intake and blood tests.

-- Medication needs to be reviewed to ensure adequate absorption
+- Medication needs to be reviewed to ensure adequate absorption.

-- You may not lose or maintain weight loss if you do not stick to healthy eating and lifestyle guidelines
+- You may not lose or maintain weight loss if you do not stick to healthy eating and lifestyle guidelines.